AgbaD/AgbaD/README.md

 </a>
 </p>

 I'm a skilled Backend Engineer with a growing expertise in blockchain technology.
-Over the past three years, I've built scalable and reliable systems using Typescript, Python, and Go.
+Over the past three years, I've built scalable and reliable systems using Javascript, Python, Typescript, and Go.

 My recent foray into blockchain technology has given me a strong foundation in the fundamentals of blockchain, including consensus algorithms, cryptography, and distributed systems, and the ability to develop decentralized applications (DApps) and smart contracts using Solidity.